niallmactaggart94/dazn-assessment/backend/README.md

 ## Scalability / Logging
 To do this at scale, I would want to host this within an EC2 instance within AWS, ensuring that it could be assigned an ASG and have load balancers sit behind them to deal with any demand.
-Logging could be monitored on Cloudwatch, but this would require adding a module such like Winston to handle what to log and what level.
+Logging is handled by Winston and can be used to determine how to handle it per environment, this could be used with Cloudwatch to view/debug any issues in production.

 ## Potential Improvements / Issues Encountered